-The new train cars will use LED lighting, eliminating the need for fluorescent lamps which contain mercury gas.
+The new train cars use LED lighting, eliminating the need for fluorescent lamps which contain mercury gas.
 LED lights are extremely efficient and long-lasting, making them ideal for use inside train cars.
 The low profile of LED lights also allows BART and Bombardier to conserve space and maximize ceiling height in the aisles of the cars.

 Since LEDs contain no glass components, they are less vulnerable to breakage than conventional light bulbs and are well suited for use inside a moving vehicle.
-The lighting system will sense the amount of available sunlight in each car and adjust lighting intensity automatically, saving additional energy.
+The lighting system senses the amount of available sunlight in each car and adjust lighting intensity automatically, saving additional energy.

-BART has challenged Bombardier to build trains that are at least 7% more efficient than the current trains.
+BART challenged Bombardier to build trains that are at least 7% more efficient than the current trains.

-While the new trains will be more efficient during acceleration and maintaining speed, they will gain most of their efficiency by improving the regenerative braking system that the trains currently use.
+While the new trains are more efficient during acceleration and maintaining speed, they gain most of their efficiency by improving the regenerative braking system that the trains currently use.
 BART trains convert their kinetic energy of motion into electrical energy as the trains slow down.
 The energy regenerated during this process is returned to the power distribution system where it is used by other trains.

 By increasing the capacity of the BART system, more riders will be able to leave their cars at home and travel throughout the Bay Area.
 A typical car gets about 21 miles per gallon.
 A BART rider gets the equivalent of 224 miles per gallon on average and 422 miles per gallon during the peak commute period.
 During the peak commute period, BART is 20 times more efficient than a typical car driven alone (on a passenger-miles per gallon basis of comparison).